 Paternity and legitimation are important father’s rights.
 Lunn Law LLC assists in these particular areas of law.
 There are numerous legal situations where paternity and legitimation are important.

 To elaborate, paternity means the quality or state of being a father (i.e. fatherhood).
 Genetic testing is one method to establish paternity.
 Hence the numerous situations where one has a paternity test which include:

 - Establishing proof of heritage for an adopted child seeking their biological parent;

 - Assisting mothers seeking child support from a man who denies he is child’s father;

 - Determining grand parentage, inheritance rights, Social Security benefits and insurance claims; and

 - Determining heirs by DNA profiling for estate purposes.

-A petition to establish paternity may be brought by 1) the child, 2) the mother of the child, 3) any relative in whose care the child has been placed, 4) the Department of Human resources, and 5) one who is alleged to be the father.
-We assist in bringing such actions before the court and obtaining the necessary genetic testing.
+Additionally, the people that can file a petition of paternity are 1) the interest of the child, 2) the mother of the child, 3) any relative in whose care the child has been placed, 4) the Department of Human resources, and 5) one who is alleged to be the father.

 Legitimation: Legal Father